DanielRagusa12/PlaylistMaker/README.md

     ```bash
     npm run dev
     ```
-    The application will be running at: [http://localhost:4000](http://localhost:4000)
+    The application will be running at [http://localhost:4000](http://localhost:4000) by default.